bujojos11/obfuskey-front/content/2why/_index.md

 The main take-out is that to be perfectly safe you would need to have it both on a physical media AND under a digital form BUT without having to rely on any third party for the storage and protection of the file WHILE keeping the physical copy not readable.

 The obvious solution to this problem is obfuscation for the following reasons:
-- once obfuscated, it is useless unless you have the way to desobfuscate it so you can keep it digitally
+- once obfuscated, it is useless unless you have the way to desobfuscate it so you can keep it under the digital form
 - because it is an obfuscation within the mnemonic, it is still under the form of a seedphrase so it is easy to type, easy to print out so you can keep it physically
-- but because it is under the form of a mnemonic phrase, it also means you can't just brute-force it back because you won't know if you successfuly broke it.
+- but because it is under the form of a mnemonic phrase, it also means you can't just brute-force it back because you won't know if you successfuly broke it because the desobfuscation will always output a seemigly valid seedphrase.
 This will get clearer the further we go.
 - if you use a passphrase-protected seedphrase, obfuscating your seedphrase makes it theoretically impossible to break without the password(s)